A practical guide to Gorgias API rate limits

 The rate limit: A cap on API calls

 Gorgias uses a system called the "leaky bucket algorithm."
 It’s a helpful visual: picture a bucket with a small hole in it.
 Every API request you make adds a drop of water to the bucket.
-At the same time, water is constantly leaking out at a set rate.
-If you start adding drops too fast, the bucket overflows.
-When that happens, any new requests are simply rejected until the water level drops.
+At the same time, water is constantly flowing out at a set, steady rate.
+This ensures the system isn't overwhelmed by a sudden flood of requests, keeping the platform stable for everyone.

 In real terms, the specific limits are:

-This isn't about how much data is in each request, just the raw number of requests you're making.
-And as you'll see, it's surprisingly easy to burn through them.
+This isn't about how much data is in each request, just the number of requests you're making.
+As your business grows, you'll simply want to coordinate your automations to work within these high-performance windows.

-Lots of businesses depend on real-time data to give customers a great experience.
-Maybe you sync customer info from Gorgias to a CRM or connect it to your inventory system.
-When a flash sale goes live and ticket volume spikes, your integration can get throttled by the API limit.
-This creates out-of-sync data, meaning your agents might be looking at an outdated order information.
-It’s a recipe for confusion and frustration for everyone involved.
+Many businesses depend on real-time data to give customers a great experience.
+You might sync customer info from Gorgias to a CRM or connect it to your inventory system.
+When a flash sale goes live and ticket volume spikes, your integration works best when it is optimized to match Gorgias's request pacing.
+This ensures that your agents are always looking at the most reliable order information.

-This is the big one.
-Genuinely helpful automation often needs to take several steps to resolve a single ticket.
-For example, an AI agent might need to:
+Genuinely helpful automation often takes several steps to resolve a single ticket.
+For example, an AI agent might:

 How to work within Gorgias API rate limits

-If you're already feeling the squeeze from these limits, there are a few common strategies developers use to manage them.
+If you're looking to optimize your usage of these limits, there are a few common strategies developers use to manage them effectively.

 Monitoring API usage

 First things first, you need to know where you stand.
 The Gorgias API is actually quite helpful here, because it returns information in every response telling you how close you are to the limit.
-Developers can check the "X-Gorgias-Account-Api-Call-Limit" header to see their current usage and the "Retry-After" header to know how long to wait before trying a failed request again.
-It lets you build more robust integrations, but it also adds more complexity.
+Developers can check the "X-Gorgias-Account-Api-Call-Limit" header to see their current usage and the "Retry-After" header to know when to send the next request.
+This allows you to build very reliable and robust integrations.

-Most solutions involve making your code a bit smarter, but this always comes with trade-offs.
+Most solutions involve making your code a bit more coordinated.

-• Queueing requests: Instead of sending a flood of API calls all at once, you can put them in a line (a queue) and have a separate process work through them at a slower pace, making sure you stay under the 20-second limit.
+- Queueing requests: Instead of sending a flood of API calls all at once, you can put them in a queue and have a process work through them at a steady pace, making sure you stay within the 20-second window.

-• Using third-party workflow tools: Some platforms like Parabola can help manage data flows between different apps.
-They can be useful, but they also mean another monthly subscription and another piece of software in your tech stack.
+- Using workflow tools: Some platforms like Parabola can help manage data flows between different apps.

-These workarounds are what you have to do when you're building everything yourself.
-A managed AI integration platform, on the other hand, deals with all this for you.
-This is where a solution like eesel AI becomes incredibly helpful, as it’s designed to work smoothly with helpdesk APIs without you ever having to touch the code.
+While these are effective technical approaches, they do require ongoing developer attention.
+A complementary AI integration platform, on the other hand, deals with all this coordination for you.
+This is where a solution like eesel AI becomes incredibly helpful, as it’s designed to work in harmony with Gorgias's API.

-How a dedicated AI platform solves the bottleneck
+How a dedicated AI platform streamlines the process

-Instead of building and maintaining your own tangle of API calls, you can use a specialized AI layer that integrates directly with your helpdesk.
-This platform becomes the engine for all your automation, managing the technical details for you.
+Instead of managing your own complex set of API calls, you can use a specialized AI platform that integrates directly with Gorgias.
+This platform becomes an efficient engine for your automation, managing the technical details for you.

-• One-click integration: A platform like eesel AI connects to Gorgias in just a few minutes.
-There's no complicated API setup to deal with or code to write.
-It's a world away from the developer-heavy workarounds we just talked about.
+- One-click integration: A platform like eesel AI connects to Gorgias in just a few minutes.
+There's no complex API setup to manage or manual code to write.

-• Efficient and optimized actions: eesel AI's AI Agent is built to handle complex workflows efficiently.
+- Efficient and optimized actions: eesel AI's AI Agent is built to handle complex workflows efficiently.
 You can set up a multi-step process like "look up order status, tag as 'Return Request', and assign to the returns team" in a simple, visual editor.
-Then, eesel AI handles all the API communication in the background.
-You get the power of custom automation without the headache of managing rate limits.
+Then, eesel AI handles all the API coordination in the background.
+You get the power of advanced automation with the reliability of a managed system.

-• Unify all your knowledge: The best AI doesn't just look at your helpdesk. eesel AI can connect to all of your company knowledge at once, from your help center and past tickets to internal wikis in Confluence or Google Docs.
-Trying to build a system that could pull from all those sources with custom scripts, all while juggling API rate limits, would be a huge and expensive project.
-With a unified platform, it’s just part of the setup.
+- Unify all your knowledge: The best AI doesn't just look at your helpdesk. eesel AI can connect to all of your company knowledge at once, from your help center and past tickets to internal wikis in Confluence or Google Docs.
+Building a system that pulls from all those sources while managing API request timing manually would be a significant project.
+With a unified platform, it’s all handled as part of the setup.

 Gorgias pricing overview

-When you're thinking about your support tools, it's good to understand the full cost.
-Here’s a quick look at Gorgias's pricing structure.
+When you're thinking about your support tools, it's good to understand the range of options available.
+Here’s a quick look at Gorgias's flexible pricing structure.

-Using a dedicated AI automation platform frees your team from the cycle of managing code, fixing errors, and worrying about limits.
-It lets you focus on what really matters: designing and delivering a fantastic customer experience.
+Using a complementary AI platform frees your team from the cycle of managing technical code and allows you to focus on what really matters: designing and delivering a fantastic customer experience.

-Ready to stop worrying about API limits and start using powerful, hassle-free AI? eesel AI integrates seamlessly with Gorgias to automate your support.
+Ready to start using powerful, hassle-free AI within your Gorgias setup? eesel AI integrates seamlessly with Gorgias to automate your support.
 Start your free trial today.

 Frequently asked questions

-Gorgias API rate limits cap the number of requests your application can make to the Gorgias API within a specific timeframe (e.g., 40-80 requests per 20 seconds).
-They are enforced using a "leaky bucket algorithm," meaning requests accumulate, and if the bucket overflows, new requests are temporarily rejected.
+Gorgias API rate limits manage the number of requests your application can make to the Gorgias API within a specific timeframe (e.g., 40-80 requests per 20 seconds).
+They are enforced using a "leaky bucket algorithm," which ensures the system processes requests at a steady, reliable pace to maintain platform performance.

-Developers often implement exponential backoff (retrying failed requests with increasing delays) or queue requests to process them at a controlled pace.
-While effective, these methods add significant complexity to code development and maintenance.
+Developers often implement exponential backoff (retrying requests with scheduled delays) or queue requests to process them at a controlled pace.
+These methods allow for robust and reliable custom integrations within the Gorgias ecosystem.

 A dedicated AI platform, like eesel AI, manages API communication efficiently in the background.
-It handles the technical complexities of rate limits for you, allowing you to build complex multi-step automations through a simple interface without needing to write or manage custom code.
+It coordinates the technical aspects of request timing for you, allowing you to build complex multi-step automations through a simple interface without needing to write custom code.

 Complex automations often require several API calls for a single task (e.g., looking up details, tagging, assigning, replying).
-Gorgias API rate limits can throttle these multi-step processes, slowing down or preventing your automations from completing efficiently and limiting their potential effectiveness.
+Gorgias API rate limits ensure the platform remains stable while processing these multi-step processes, and using a complementary automation tool can help optimize these workflows for maximum efficiency.

 Share this post